 Salesforce sometimes groups event messages when the same change occurs in multiple records of one object during a transaction.
-For more information, see the recordIds field in Change Event Header Fields.
+For more information, see the recorded field in ChangeEventHeader Fields.
 However, if change event messages are enriched, single event messages are sent because the external ID field values could be different for each record.
-Because these event messages are first grouped and then ungrouped, they contain duplicate ReplayId values and only one record ID in the recordIds field.
-You can still replay those events using the ReplayId option in Streaming API (CometD).
+Because these event messages are first grouped and then ungrouped, they contain duplicate Replayld values and only one record ID in the recordids field.
+You can still replay those events using the Replayld option in Streaming API (CometD) or Pub/Sub API.
 Also, because change event messages aren't optimistically grouped before being delivered to subscribers, event allocation usage could be higher.